 of the Great Plains states, and var bigelovii

 of the Four Corners states (extending into Wyoming).
-This latter exists in a desert form, blooming earlier, and characterised by compact clusters on leafless stems, extending only a little way above the leaves.
+This latter also exists in a desert form, blooming earlier in the season, and characterised by compact clusters on leafless stems, extending only a little way above the leaves.